CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Nextcloud/README.md

 * First init of this playbook with the bootstrap_playbook playbook by Lord Robin Crombez

+### 2024-03-07: Refacto

+* Refacto on the roles
+* tested and validated on Debian 11/12 and Ubuntu 22
+* Install of the main system handled
+* Data storage not handled (Redis/Mariadb)
+* Database population handled

 ## Authors

 * Lord Robin Crombez